 It’s crucial that your PSP adapts to your needs, not the other way round.

-When it comes to onboarding, be pragmatic; get new sellers up and running quickly with low entry barriers that require minimal seller information.
+When it comes to onboarding, be pragmatic; get new users up and running quickly with low entry barriers that require minimal user information.
 Then, increase the required details as their volume ramps up.

 Of course, no two platforms are the same.
 While ecommerce sites tend to operate with a similar buyer flow, each platform has its own way of doing things.
 It’s crucial that your PSP adapts to your needs, not the other way round.
 For example, perhaps you have a complex beneficiary flow and you need to move funds around to multiple accounts, or you need to deduct commissions or payment fees.

 So you can maximize your conversions while paving the way to future growth.

 By submitting this form, you acknowledge that you have reviewed the terms of our Privacy Statement and consent to the use of data in accordance therewith.